-Reynolds, Director of Development. reviewed activities in the Development office -- the "external arm" of the campus -- over the last three Improving the image of Northern Montana College office's and that is that goal, accomplished through four goals: 1) locate prospective supporters of the institution; 2) cultivate those people; 3) provide education; and 4) encourage their of continued support the College.
+Tom Reynolds, Director of Development. reviewed activities in the Development office -- the "external arm" of the campus -- over the last three years.
+Improving the image of Northern Montana College office's and that is was that qoal, primarily accomplished through four goals: 1) locate prospective supporters of the institution; 2) cultivate those people; 3) provide education; and 4) encourage their of continued support the College.
 Mr. Reynolds explained the importance of the contribution to that effort of the President in getting people involved in and with the college.
-"Project Havre," developed by President Merwin, is providing important linkages between higher education and the public school system Articulation agreements with the Havre area.
+"Project Havre," developed by President Merwin, is providing important linkages between higher education and the public school system Articulation agreements with in the Havre area.
 Flathead Valley Community College and Great Falls Vocational-Technical Center are in place and working Reynolds well.
-Mr. also explained business which industry linkages have provided amazing contributions to the college of equipment it could not possibly afford on its own.
+Mr. also explained business and which industry linkages have provided amazing contributions to the college of equipment it could not possibly afford on its own.